-Airborne is an audio-visual art project exposing the impact of air pollution on the health of children in London, with the view to expand to other cities around the globe.
-The project includes microscopic images of black carbon in children's spit, infrared photographs of children revealing veins, and data maps showing pollution in London.
-All of these elements combine to make the invisible visible.
+Airborne is an audio-visual art project exposing the impact of air pollution on the health of children in London, linking to wider themes of climate change.
+The project includes microscopic images of black carbon in children's spit, infrared photographs of children revealing veins, data maps showing pollution in London as well as sculptures of nebulisers cast into heavy metals found in the air.
 A soundscape provides an additional description as well as interviews with parents and children affected by asthma.
+All of these elements combine to make the invisible nature of air pollution visible.

 Particulate matter refers to the solid and liquid pollutant particles suspended in the air.
 Particulates come from many sources including vehicles, industrial facilities and fires.
-They are categorised in size as PM2.5 and PM10 (particles up to 10 or 2.5 micrometers in width, smaller than the diameter of a human hair) and have a black carbon core (visible in the sputum images).
-Particles smaller than PM2.5 or ‘fine’ particles are the most dangerous to human health as they can pass through the nose, into the lungs and penetrate into the bloodstream.
-The impact of these fine particles can start as early as in the womb as PM2.5 can pass through the placenta from mother to the baby.
+They are categorized in size as PM2.5 and PM10 (particles up to 10 or 2.5 micrometers in width, smaller than the diameter of a human hair) and have a black carbon core (visible in the sputum images).
+Ultrafine particles, smaller than PM2.5 are unregulated, and are the most dangerous to human health as they can pass through the nose, into the lungs and penetrate into the bloodstream.
+The impact of these fine particles can start as early as in the womb by passing through the placenta from mother to the baby.
 Black carbon not only affects human health directly, but is also a significant contributor to climate change.

 Nitrogen Dioxide (NO2) is one of a group of gases called Nitrogen Oxides.
 Road transport is estimated to be responsible for about 50% of total emissions of Nitrogen Oxides.